 What industries have workers that are most likely to develop Hand Arm Vibration Syndrome?

-Whatever industry you’ve worked in, if you’re suffering from Vibration White Finger of Hand-arm Vibration Syndrome, speak to our team.
-Our work injury lawyers will help build a case of negligence against your employer, even if has taken a couple of years for symptoms to develop.
+Whatever industry you’ve worked in, if you’re suffering from Vibration White Finger or Hand-arm Vibration Syndrome, speak to our team.
+Our work injury lawyers will help build a case of negligence against your employer, even if it has taken a couple of years for symptoms to develop.

 What can be done to reduce or prevent work-related disease in the form of HAVS/VWF?

-If your employer hasn’t done the due diligence in learning this information to mitigate the hazard, made workers perform duties longer than regulations allow, or hasn’t supplied functional protective equipment speak to our team on 08082391859 to evaluate your case for workers compensation.
+If your employer hasn’t done the due diligence in learning this information to mitigate the hazard, made workers perform duties longer than regulations allow, or hasn’t supplied functional protective equipment, speak to our team on 08082391859.
+We will evaluate your case for workers compensation, free of charge.